 While interacting with a system an attacker would typically investigate for environment variables that can be overwritten.
 The more a user knows about a system the more likely she will find a vulnerable environment variable.

 On a web environment, the attacker can read the client side code and search for environment variables that can be overwritten.

-There are tools such as Sharefuzz [R.10.3] which is an environment variable fuzzer for Unix that support loading a shared library.
+There are tools such as Sharefuzz [R.10.3] which is an environment variable fuzzer for Unix that supports loading a shared library.
 Attackers can use such tools to uncover a buffer overflow in an environment variable.

 If the application does bound checking, it should fail when the data source is larger than the size of the destination buffer.
-If the application's code is well written, that failure should triger an alert.
+If the application's code is well written, that failure should trigger an alert.

 Do not expose environment variable to the user.

 Do not use untrusted data in your environment variables.